Representation for Everyone

 When someone owes you money, breaks a contract, or damages your property, you do not have to feel powerless.

-This page explains how small claims courts work in the UK, how to start a claim, what evidence you need, what it costs, how long it takes, and how Grapple Law - our AI-driven Law Firm - can help you act quickly and confidently.
+This page explains how small claims courts work in the UK, how to start a claim, what evidence you need, what it costs, how long it takes, and how Grapple Law can help you act quickly and confidently.

 What Is a Small Claim?